Oregon, United States

 Price: Free

-Rivo is a free app that gives users the opportunity to display photo reviews in a customizable, on-page widget.
-The design is elegant and tasteful, which makes it an awesome tool for product page UGC.
+Tydal Product Reviews is a free app that allows users to display photo reviews in a customizable, on-page widget.
+The design is elegant and tasteful, which makes it an awesome tool for the product page UGC.
 If you want to display a modern, on-page popup form to collect reviews, this might be the right pick.

-Some users have said that star ratings are not enabled on the product grid display, which might be caused by an incompatibility with certain themes
+Some users have said that star ratings are not enabled on the product grid display, which might be caused by an incompatibility with certain Shopify themes.

 Price: $29.99 per month (30-day trial)